-And it's various amendments over the years, including:
+And it's various amendments over the years including:

-Distance Selling regulations do not apply to:
+Distance Selling Regulations DON'T apply to:

 - Business to business contracts

-Check out S.I.
-No. 63/2005 if you want more on Distance Marketing of Consumer Financial Services - Sale of property, freehold or leasehold interests
+- Sale of property, freehold or leasehold interests

 - Contracts for Hire Purchase